Almarch/pokedex/README.md

 ## 🔀 Adaptation to other projects

-This framework can readily adapt to other agentic projects.
+This framework can readily adapt to other RAG/agentic projects.

 - The data base should be filled with relevant collections.
 - The custom agentic logics is centralised in `myAgent/myAgent/Agent.py`.